-Your nurse will show you how to place the new bandages or gauze around your tube and tape it securely to your abdomen.
+Your nurse will show you how to place the new bandages or gauze around the tube and tape it securely to the abdomen.

 Usually, split gauze strips are slipped over the tube and taped down on all four sides.
 Tape the tube down as well.

-To flush the J-tube, use the syringe to slowly push warm water into the side opening of the J-port.
+To flush the J-tube, follow the instructions your nurse gave you.
+You will use the syringe to slowly push warm water into the side opening of the J-port.